Do you know what is common in between bill gates, Steve Jobs, and Mark Zuckerberg?

 I took their example because their names are the ones I hear the most from college drop or college going students who have are all set to drop from college to start their ventures.

-After their start their venture, they learn the hard way that this is not what they bargained for.
+After you start your venture, you learn the hard way that this is not what you bargained for.

 There is no fixed monthly salary.
 There are no fixed work timings.
 Weekends are a myth.

-Ultimately, it leads to unnecessary pressure for first-time business owners who are new to the game.
+Ultimately, it leads to unnecessary pressure (the first-time business owner) who are new to the game.

 You are young.
 You are inexperienced, and you have ever experienced the pressure of running a business.